webqit/oohtml-ssr/README.md

 const html = window.toString();
 ```

-Where the document contains OOHTML Modules with remote contents - `<template name="pages" src="/bundle.html"></template>`, the *readiness* of those modules also be important.
+Where the document contains OOHTML Modules with remote contents - `<template name="pages" src="/bundle.html"></template>`, observing the *readiness* of those modules might also be necessary.
 (Certain HTML Import elements - `<import template="pages"></import>` may be waiting for this to happen.)
-You'd typically want to test the [`document.templatesReadyState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState) property and/or listen for the `templatesreadystatechange` event on the `document` object:
+You'd typically want to test the `document.templatesReadyState` property and/or listen for the `templatesreadystatechange` event on the `document` object:

 ```js
 window.WebQit.DOM.ready(() => {